Monterey, California: Other neighborhoods

+Ecology

 According to the United States Census Bureau, the city has an area of 31.8 km2, of which 22.4 km2 is land and 9.4 km2 (29.49%) is water.
 Sand deposits in the northern coastal area comprise the sole known mineral resources.
-The city has several distinct districts, such as New Monterey, Del Monte, and Cannery Row.

 Local soil is Quaternary Alluvium.
 Common soil series include the Baywood fine sand on the east side, Narlon loamy sand on the west side, Sheridan coarse sandy loam on hilly terrain, and the pale Tangair sand on hills supporting closed-cone pine habitat.
 The city is in a moderate to high seismic risk zone, the principal threat being the active San Andreas Fault approximately 26 mi to the east.
 The Monterey Bay fault, which tracks 3 mi to the north, is also active, as is the Palo Colorado fault 7 mi to the south.
 Also nearby, minor but potentially active, are the Berwick Canyon, Seaside, Tularcitos and Chupines faults.

 Monterey Bay's maximum credible tsunami for a 100-year interval has been calculated as a wave 9 ft high.
 The considerable undeveloped area in the northwest part of the city has a high potential for landslides and erosion.

 The city is adjacent to the Monterey Bay National Marine Sanctuary, a federally protected ocean area extending 276 mi along the coast.
 Sometimes this sanctuary is confused with the local bay which is also termed Monterey Bay.